What exactly is Bitcoin?

 You Can’t Cheat the Blockchain

-Going back to the blocks, each one holds the hash code of the next block, along with an arbitrary number (called a nonce) added into it.
+Going back to the blocks, each one holds the hash code of the previous block, along with an arbitrary number (called a nonce) added into it.
 Unlike the hash, this number has no relation to the actual data contained within the chain.
-If someone tries to play around with the system and change the info in a block to say they haven’t actually spent bitcoins A, B and C, the new resulting hash would be completely different from the one held in the previous block, and everybody on the chain would know it was a fake.
+If someone tries to play around with the system and change the info in a block to say they haven’t actually spent ‘x’ number of bitcoins, the new resulting hash would be completely different from the one held in the previous block, and everybody on the chain would know it was a fake – and the deception would not work.

 Now, what’s to stop someone from just hashing their new block and slipping the new number into the last block?
 Simply that the codes are very, very computationally difficult to come by.
 So much so, that even the creators of bitcoins can’t do it themselves, which is where bitcoin miners and the system of distribution of bitcoins come in.